Py4Rpi/Langosaurus/README.md

 Hello!

 This is my pet project for SQL and Telegram Bots practice.
 It is a Telegram bot which helps you to learn new words from English vocabulary.
 So far it is designed only for russian speakers but there are plans to make it multilangual.
-This project still has a lot of work to do so there could be some bugs or code snipets to improve.

 You can try to this bot as a user by link:  https://t.me/LangoSaurusBot